Internal linking is a part of SEO that is often overlooked.

 One metric you could use to monitor this would be your bounce rate.

-By having internal links on your pages, you are giving the user the option to visit another page within your website if they are interested in doing so.
+By having these links on your pages, you are giving the user the option to visit another page within your website if they are interested in doing so.
 From a user experience point of view, this is great because if you are interested in a topic or business, you’ll want to learn more.

 Internal links make it easier and more convenient for the user to learn more.